T-Hawkins/Angular-Calculator/README.md

 * Reactive entry field to represent equations
 * Allow equations starting/ending with an operator to assume use of the previous result
 * Add some first time tips/hints to allow the user to familiarize themselves
+* Show historic results as well (this was omitted as the brief wanted a resubmission and showing the results outright kind of rendered that redundant)